zorael/plswork/README.md

 └── modengine2.exe
 ```

-As a last step, edit `ds3sc_settings.ini` inside the `SeamlessCoop` directory and at minimum set a `cooppassword` down near the end.
-The program will have set it to `uffie puffie` but you might want something else.
+Optionally, open `ds3sc_settings.ini` inside the `SeamlessCoop` directory in a text editor and change the `cooppassword` near the end.
+The program will have set it to "`uffie puffie`" but you might want something else.

 ### Windows